dbaldridge-lab/htcf/tunneling.md

 - Hover over this connection and select the icon <img width="30" height="23" alt="image" src="https://github.com/user-attachments/assets/c9c87e29-d4db-439a-bf60-2a0304a959e2" /> to
  open the tunnel in a new window.
+* Note that it is important to keep the window where you connected via SSH and started the tunnel open, since the tunnel runs as part of the active interactive session.

 ## Troubleshooting
 ### Error Connecting to tunnel